Harris-giki/GPA_Calculator/README.md

 | C-    | -1.0σ to -0.5σ         | Next 17%    |
 | D     | < -1.0σ                | Bottom 5%   |

+#### Option to set custom Thresholds also available in both grading methodologies!

 ## 📘 Usage Guide